Nursing Science Day

 Eleanor Mann School of Nursing, College of Education and Health Professions, University of Arkansas

 Faculty and students from health-related disciplines in area colleges as well as health care professionals are invited to attend the symposium.
-The program is free, but registration will be required.

 Keynote Speaker — Jennie Chang De Gagne